 - By flight from Yangon (Between 1 and 1,5 hours, daily)

 - By flight from Kawthaung (About 1 hour, not daily)

 Life Seeing tip #1: A stroll along the busy water front, where Burmese trying to get their belonging onto ferry boats to leave for the islands will catch every visitor’s eye.

-Life Seeing tip #2: A must see is the wooden boat wharf, where ships been built like in the old days.
+Life Seeing tip #2: A must see is the ship building yard, where the boats been built like in the old days.
 Take the time to watch over the shoulder of the workers.
 It is located on the South west end of the water front.

 Restaurants are cleaner than street stalls.
 However most visitors say street food is fine to eat.
 All places are in walking distances for major hotels, but as taxis are cheap they can help you to find it quicker.